How Russian hackers conquered the world

 Both administrations just allow this to unfold and allow Russia to attack Ukraine with impunity.
 We wrote a cover story about how what was happening to Ukraine would, sooner or later, spill out to the rest of the world.
 And then that happens.

-The day that our story hit newsstands is when NotPetya hits, this malware released by Sandstorm that was intended to hit Ukraine.
+The day that our story hit newsstands is when NotPetya hits, this malware released by Sandsworm that was intended to hit Ukraine.
 But it instantly spread to the rest of the world and costs $10 billion dollars of damage and took out American hospitals and cost Merck [hundreds of millions].
 We waited until this series of attacks hit us to say anything, and even then it took eight months for the Trump administration to actually get out a statement even saying that Russia did this and that is not okay.

 What does your reporting tell you about where we’re heading and what’s to come in the next few years?